 Travelers who stop in Spain for a layover can get off the typical touristy things to do and see what the capital city offers.
-Even if you only have 24 hours, art lovers can discover the city alternatively, through the best street art murals in Madrid.
+Even if you only have 24 hours in Madrid, art lovers can discover the city alternatively, through the best street art murals in Madrid.

 Urban art festivals and contemporary art fairs take advantage from the opportunity that the city council offers to both national and international artists.
 In addition, they are in charge of coloring the streets, using spray paint or regular home paint in the artistic process.